 It has been more than 5 years since I took some of my science courses.
 Will I have to take them over?

-All required science prerequisites must have been completed within the past 5 year.
+All required science prerequisites excluding biology must have been completed within the past 5 years.

 I had to retake some of my science courses because I got D’s the first time.
 Will this hurt my chances?